 Wrath of the Gods

 The wrath of the gods of the heavens above concentrated into and sealed within a single idol.
-When raised before the enemy you're attacking, it unleashes lightning like that of Thundaga.
+When raised before the enemy you're attacking, it unleashes lightning akin that of Thundaga.

-Medicine that returns those transformed into frogs by Toad or such to their original forms.
+Medicine that returns those transformed into frogs by Toad or other means to their original forms.
 Made from the morning dew from the plants that grow on mountaintops.
 Its name is taken from the legend of curses being lifted by a beautiful girl's kiss.

-An herbal compound, the most popular medicine for the recovery of physical strength.
+An herbal compound that is the most popular medicine for the recovery of physical strength.
 Can restore HP lost in battle, but only by a limited amount.

 Medicine whose restorative powers surpass even those of High Potion.
 The potion is manufactured by adding the antibiotics penicillin and streptomycin to the herbs while they are being grown.
 [I was going to make fun of this concept - even correcting my previous mistranslation, it still seems outlandish - but former pharmacy tech Naflign informs me that it would be possible for the mold used in the antibiotics to have some sort of symbiotic relationship with a certain plant, and that it wouldn't be that outlandish for even a relatively primitive culture such as FF4's to come up with a rudimentary penicillin or streptomycin.
 Well...okay then. ...All right. ...Fine. ...... ::cautious glower::]

 For use when someone has fallen into a deep sleep through such means as the black magic Slepul.
 Can send an awakening stimulus directly from one's auditory system to the brain cells.

 The power of the wrath of Zeus, highest among the gods of the heavens, sealed into an idol of Zeus by a high and noble wizard.
 Attacks enemies with lightning, the same as Thundara.

 Bell of Silence